nicklockwood/layout/README.md

 ## Installation

-To install Layout using CocoaPods, add the following to the top of your Podfile:
+Layout is provided as a standalone Swift framework that you can use in your app.
+It has no dependencies, and is not tied to any particular package management solution.

-	source 'git@github.schibsted.io:Rocket/cocoapod-specs.git'
+To install Layout using CocoaPods, add the following to your Podfile:

-Then, add the following to the list of pod dependencies:
+	pod 'Layout', '~> 0.4.7'

-	pod 'Layout', '~> 0.4.6'
+To install use Carthage, add this to your Cartfile:

-This will include the Layout framework itself, and the open source Expression library, which is the only dependency.
+    github "schibsted/Layout" ~> 0.4.7

 ## Integration

-The core API exposed by Layout is the `LayoutNode` class.
+The primary API exposed by Layout is the `LayoutNode` class.
 Create a layout node as follows:

     let node = LayoutNode(
     	view: UIView(),